Cosmetology License Transfer or Reciprocity by State

 Rhode Island

-Rhode Island does not offer reciprocity, but does offer you to practice in the state using licensure by endorsement.
-Applicants who wish to transfer their licenses and work in Rhode Island must meet RI minimum training requirements.
+Rhode Island doesn't offer reciprocity but does let you practice using licensure by endorsement.
+You must meet the state's minimum training requirements to transfer your license and work in Rhode Island.
+Your original licensing board must submit proof of your qualifications directly to the Rhode Island Department of Health.
 If you don't meet the criteria for your specialty, you must get the additional training hours at an approved school.

 South Carolina